sandpiper-io/terraform-provider-carina/README.md

 #### Parameters

 * `name`: Required.
 The name of the cluster.
 * `nodes`: Optional.
 The number of nodes in the cluster.
+Note that the Carina API only has a grow verb no shrink so decreasing the node count doesn't do anything.

 #### Exported Parameters